- 3D Models (1)

 Several methods are available.

-Lumbar epidural injection of a local anesthetic (see Analgesia) is the most commonly used method.
-Epidural injection is being increasingly used for delivery, including cesarean delivery, and has essentially replaced pudendal and paracervical blocks.
+Lumbar epidural injection of a local anesthetic is the most commonly used method.
+Epidural analgesia is being increasingly used for delivery, including cesarean delivery, and has essentially replaced pudendal and paracervical blocks.
+When epidural analgesia is used, drugs can be titrated as needed during the course of labor.
 The local anesthetics often used for epidural injection (eg, bupivacaine) have a longer duration of action and slower onset than those used for pudendal block (eg, lidocaine).

 Methods include pudendal block, perineal infiltration, and paracervical block.